 One of the best and most used online stores on the web is Amazon.
 It may not offer the highest commission but if you can get a reader to click on your link, a cookie is created and anything that reader buys in the next 24 hours, you will get commission.
 So, even though they clicked on your link for makeup brushes and they bought tires instead, you make money!
 How cool is that?
 The best thing about Amazon is that every niche can find something to link to in it’s store.

 Be sure to read all the terms and conditions.
 Amazon does have some limitations on where and how you can share their links.
-They also regulate how your disclose.
+They also regulate how you disclose and they do change their terms and conditions now and again.
+Make sure you read your emails from Amazon and check your notices on your dashboard.

 Once you are accepted by Amazon, you have 90 days to make your first sale to stay in the program.
 You should have no problem doing that!